 Guidelines for Flying After Stroke

-To avoid having a stroke while on a plane, away from emergency treatment, it’s often a good idea to wait one month out of caution.
+To avoid having a stroke while on a plane and away from emergency treatment, it’s often a good idea to wait one month out of caution.
 If any new post-stroke conditions occur within the first few weeks, you want to have medical attention readily available.

 Risks to Consider Before Flying After Stroke

 By understanding the risks of flying after stroke, you can have an informed discussion with your doctor on when it’s safe to fly again.
-Here are some complications that make flying after stroke risky:
+Here are some complications that can accompany flying after stroke:

 Hypercoagulability increases the risk of excessive blood clotting and can be an inherited or acquired condition.
-This increases the risk of ischemic stroke, when an artery in the brain becomes clogged by a blood clot.
+This increases the risk of ischemic stroke, which takes place when an artery in the brain becomes blocked by a blood clot.

 Overall, the incidence of stroke while flying is low, but it is still important to exercise caution and follow the advice of your medical team.
 Now that we have reviewed the risks that can accompany flying, let’s discuss how to make your trip as safe as possible if you decide to fly after stroke.

 Tips for Flying After Stroke

 - Walk around when the fasten seatbelt light is off and it is safe to do so.
 Movement helps prevent blood clotting issues like deep vein thrombosis.
-If you cannot walk around for an extended period due to turbulence or other reasons, at least do some leg exercises while seated (march in place, bend knees, pump ankles, etc.)
+If you cannot walk around due to turbulence or other reasons, perform leg exercises while seated (march in place, bend knees, pump ankles, etc.)

 - Carry medical documentation and declare medication upon arrival in a new country.
 Some countries may confiscate undeclared medication, so make sure you are aware of your destination’s specific requirements before you leave.

 - Travel with a companion if possible so that someone can assist you if you need help.
 This can give you peace of mind when traveling, especially your first time flying after stroke.

 Although risk of a recurrent stroke is a concern for all survivors, flying is a safe mode of transportation in most cases.
-Overall, it’s up to your doctor to decide if and when its safe for you to fly after stroke.
+Overall, it’s up to your doctor to decide if and when it is safe for you to fly after stroke.
 Everyone has different risk factors and medical complications that may require a greater waiting time before flying.